-Noel Smyth Bryan Lawlor Nigel Kinnaird Alannah Smyth
+Noel Smyth Beyan Lawlor Nigel Kinnaird (resigned 31 December 2023) Alannah Smyth

 The directors and secretary of 3T's are all voluntary and do not receive a salary for their work.
 The secretary who served throughout the financial year was Alannah Smyth.
-The company has one paid employee.
+The company paid one employee.